Matunga: History

-Matunga formed a part of the seven original islands of Mumbai with Mahim, then known as Mahikavati.
-It is said that the King of Mahikavati had his elephant stables in Matunga, and that the name Matunga was derived from "Matanga", the Sanskrit word for Elephant.
+Matunga formed a part of the seven original islands of Mumbai, with Mahim, then known as Mahikavati.
+It is said that the King of Mahikavati had his elephant stables in Matunga, and that the name Matunga was derived from "Matanga", the Sanskrit word for elephant.

-Matunga was among the first well planned localities of Mumbai.
-The Dadar-Matunga-Wadala-Sion plan of 1899-1900 was formulated to evenly distribute population as well as provide better living standards.
-Matunga has a juxtaposition of Irani cafes and Udupis and houses one of the oldest residents of Mumbai.
+Matunga was among the first well-planned localities of Mumbai.
+The Dadar-Matunga-Wadala-Sion plan of 1899-1900 was formulated to evenly distribute the population, as well as provide better living standards.
+Matunga has a juxtaposition of Irani cafes and Udupis, and houses one of the oldest residents of Mumbai.

-The Dadar-Matunga-Wadala-Sion scheme of 1899-1900 was the first planned suburban scheme in Bombay.
-The City Improvement Trust formulated this plan in order to relieve congestion in the centre of the town, following the plague epidemics of the 1890s.
-According to the survey plan, 60,000 people were to be housed at Dadar-Matunga and an equal number in Sion-Matunga.
-85,000 people were to be accommodated in the developments in Sewri-Wadala.
-The plans regulated constructions with emphasis on proper sanitation.
-No building was to be more than three storeys high, and the buildings were to have open spaces between them.
-The land-use was planned to be a mix of residential, commercial and institutional constructions.
-Parks and gardens were planned, and the streets were well laid out.

-440 acres of land was procured and leased to the Government for selling.
-For the first time housing cooperatives were formed to take advantage of newly developed land.
-The Parsi and Hindu colonies in Dadar and the Tamil colony in Matunga were developed in this way.

-Among the institutions which moved here according to the CIT plan were the VJTI and King George's School.